betaupsx86/medbot/README.md

 Medbot’s odometry was improved by means of a BNO055 IMU (node written in python) and the robot_localization package, which is a general-purpose state estimation package that can fuse an arbitrary number of sensor data.
 Other components of Medbot include a 5V breaker board node to control some other devices.

 This is all for now.
-I will be updating the documentation soon and maybe create a wiki.
+I will be updating the documentation soon with installation instructions and maybe create a wiki.